antest1/GotoBrowser/docs/md/en/knownissue.md

 ##### Overseas Blocking Issues

 - If you see the DMM region-restricted page at startup, clear the cache on the main screen and try again.

-##### S-Pen Related Issues (Samsung Galaxy)

-- Due to the limitation of web browser games, S Pen input is not supported in GotoBrowser.